davchi15/Waveshare-Environment-Hat-/README.md

+Got it!
+Thank you for the correction—that makes the hardware setup even cleaner since it is all neatly packed onto that single Waveshare HAT.

+Here is the updated README.
+I have formatted all the terminal commands using triple backticks (```), so when you copy and paste this entire block of text below into your GitHub README.md file, GitHub will automatically render those commands inside the sleek gray boxes you are looking for.

 🚀 Waveshare Telemetry Suite for Raspberry Pi
 A complete, dark-mode GUI telemetry suite for the Raspberry Pi.
-This suite visualizes real-time data from the Waveshare Environment HAT (ICM20948, BME280, SGP40, TSL2591) and an LTR390-UV-1 sensor.
+This suite visualizes real-time data from the Waveshare Environment HAT (featuring the ICM20948, BME280, SGP40, TSL2591, and LTR390-UV-1 sensors).

 Includes three distinct interactive dashboards and a master launcher menu.